FrancoSpeziali/db-wizards/README.md

 This means the field `spells` is essentially an array of `ObjectId`'s

-## Task 11 - Preparing our server to recieve requests
+## Task 11 - Preparing our server to receive requests

 In the next tasks, we will create a REST API so that clients can connect and perform actions on our server.
 To do this, we must first begin with a few steps: